Icenfier/Pykep-ARP/log.md

 ### Mon
 - AM: attempting to use planet module to replace orbit class, ran into issue with planet.keplerian
 - PM: more attempts to fix .keplerian, keep getting error "python argument types did not match C++ signature"
 -     changed a few epochs and angles

 ### Tues
+- AM: fixed .keplerian issue, the problem was with astropy units, switched to using scipy
+- PM: finished updating process_asteroids, now fully independent of poliastro
+-     looked into replacing orbit propagation

 ### Wed
+- AM: replacing Earth object in space_util.
+Ran into issues when running, managed to fix (was expecting cls input)
+- PM: completely replaced main space_util code (not all callable funcitions though)
+-     Asteroids class now works with Planet objects, including changing epoch times
+-     started looking at arp.py

 ### Thurs